 Yet they’re still very much effective for guiding students in completing research on a particular topic.

-If you’ve never heard of a WebQuest, get information about them here.
+If you’ve never heard of WebQuests, get information about them here.
 They’re fairly easy to implement and keep students engaged.

-Help students widen their perspectives through debates!
+Help students widen their perspectives through debates.

 Students collect 5 to 15 artifacts from any subject and in any form to showcase.